realahmedh/House-Price-Prediction/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary packages by running `pip install -r requirements.txt`.
 3. Navigate to the `src` folder and run `jupyter notebook` to start the notebook server.
-4. Open the `house_price_prediction.ipynb` notebook and run the cells.
+4. Open the `app.ipynb` notebook and run the cells.

 ## Results